Online Store Vacation: Orders Placed January 18-26 will be shipped on January 27th

 Making soap is the ultimate left brain meets right brain project.
 It is, first and foremost, a science project.
 There is a chemical reaction that takes place between the oils and the lye, and it's important to understand how it works before diving in.
 Safety gear is a must - breathing lye fumes is really bad for you, and if you get raw soap in your eye, you're gonna have a bad time.

 But once you get past the sciency stuff, it's also a really fun creative project.
 Soap starts out in liquid form, so if you move quick, you can add mica to different portions of it and then layer them together as you pour to make pretty swirls.
 Soon the soap starts to thicken up and once this happens, texture can be added to the top of the loaves.
-In these ways, every bar of soap turns out as unique as a fingerprint (or, uh...Thumbprint)!
+In these ways, every bar of soap turns out like a unique little work of art.

-Here is some soap during the production phase.
-The first photo is right after the soaps have been poured and the tops textured.
+The 3 photos above are what the production phase looks like.
+The first photo below is right after the soaps have been poured and the tops textured.
 The second photo is of the solid loaves after saponification.
 They have just been removed from the mold and are the firmness of a block of cheese at this point, so they can be cut with a guitar string.
 The third photo is after cutting them into bars.

 Making lotions is always a three step process for me.
 1) Make the base and then let it cool.
 2) Split the base into batches, scent them and squeeze into the bottles.
 3) Print labels and stick them onto the bottles.